Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Driving Conservatively to Preserve Gas

 Now that you’ve successfully located a gas station and filled up your tank, it’s important to take steps to ensure you don’t find yourself in the same predicament again anytime soon.
-One of the best ways to preserve gas and improve fuel efficiency is by driving conservatively.
+One of the best ways to preserve gas and improve is by driving conservatively.

 • Avoid aggressive driving behaviors such as speeding, rapid acceleration, and hard braking.
 These actions can significantly decrease your gas mileage and cause you to burn through fuel more quickly.
 Instead, try to maintain a steady speed and anticipate traffic patterns to minimize unnecessary stops and starts.